MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 # Understand and interpret query output

-After you run a query from the Queries page, the query Results page opens by default, and displays a download link for a .csv (comma-separated values) file that contains all the results of your query output.
+After you run a query in Workplace Analytics, the Results page in Queries will appear in the list with a download link as .csv (comma-separated values) file with the query output.

 ![Csv file download](../images/WpA/Use/csv-download.png)

-You can also select the _Copy link_ button to get a link for an OData feed to directly load query results into Power BI or for another data analysis tool, such as Excel.
+You can also select the _Copy link_ button to get a link for an OData feed to directly load query results into Power BI or another data analysis tool, such as Excel.
 For more details, see [Use Workplace Analytics data in Power BI and other data analysis tools](https://docs.microsoft.com/workplace-analytics/use/view-download-and-export-query-results#use-workplace-analytics-data-in-power-bi-and-other-data-analysis-tools).

 ## Person-to-group query output